Kumbha Mela and the Reestablishment of India's Truth and Power in the World ⁓ Part 6

 Concerning the symbols contained in this and similar Vedic verses I wrote:

 ‘[We] can now understand that the true essence of the Soma nectar of the Rishis is not merely some mind-altering drug or drink as is often believed.
 Certainly such intoxicants existed in the time of the Rishis, just as did honey or milk, and all the other symbol-forms of the Rig Veda, but the deeper truth of this drink of the gods is found in the basic geometry of the yajna [i.e. the Zodiacal year].
-It is a symbol of the vesica piscis which, together with the radius is the central key and form of the Rishis’ gnosis.
+It is a symbol of the vesica piscis which, together with the radius, is the central key and form of the Rishis’ gnosis.
 It is a symbol of the eternal law and form of the indwelling Soul which bestows Bliss and Immortality upon those who “drink” or know its truth.’ ‒ GKVW, p.
 335

 As I wrote in Part Five of this series, the central and formative core of Sri Aurobindo’s yogic mission was to uplift the secret or long hidden truth of the Vedic symbols and lore.
 In The Secret of the Veda he wrote: